I remember the day—the moment—it all began.

 Something else entirely had overcome my entire being.
 Something I didn’t understand—and wouldn’t for another 26 years.

-I Thought I Was Crazy
+I Thought I Was Going Crazy*

 It was hard though, because I was constantly in panic mode.
 Worse, it wasn’t just at meal time.
 It was nearly All.
 Day.
 Long.